tomis007/cloudboi/README.md

 ```
 3.5 You should have the following subfolders in ~/.GBoi:
 ```
-roms <- contains roms to play
-saves <- currently empty, where saves are stored
+roms <- contains roms to play, ENDING WITH .gb saves <- currently empty, where saves are stored
 ```
 4. Start tomcat, and navigate to YOUR_IP:8080/CloudBoi